rust-lang/reference/src/macros.md

 Users of `rustc` can define new macros in two ways:

-* [Macros] define new syntax in a higher-level, declarative way.
+* [Macros by Example] define new syntax in a higher-level, declarative way.
 * [Procedural Macros] can be used to implement custom derive.

 And one unstable way: [compiler plugins].

-[Macros]: ../book/macros.html
+[Macros by Example]: macros-by-example.html
-[Procedural Macros]: ../book/procedural-macros.html
+[Procedural Macros]: procedural-macros.html
 [compiler plugins]: ../unstable-book/language-features/plugin.html